 Manage Activation Keys.

 All keys created for channels are listed on this page.

 You must enter the full name of the key you wish to use in the bootstrap script exactly as presented in the key field.

-For more information about activation keys, see client-configuration:clients-and-activation-keys.adoc.
+For more information about activation keys, see client-configuration:activation-keys.adoc.

 On your SUSE Manager server, as root at the command line change to the bootstrap directory with:

 Create and rename two copies of the template bootstrap script for use with each of your clients.